GrantBenham/gbMod/README.md

 - Review results in the "Moderation Analysis" tab

 ### 6. Interpret Results
+- **Sample Size Information**: Review the sample size breakdown
+  - Original dataset size
+  - Number of outliers removed (if applicable)
+  - Missing data summary with detailed breakdown by variable
+  - Final sample size used in analysis
 - **Bivariate Correlations**: Review zero-order correlations (Pearson's r and Spearman's ρ) between predictor and outcome
   - Understand the difference between zero-order (bivariate) and partial (moderation) effects
   - Note that bivariate correlations use the original dataset, while moderation may use filtered data